-Official: Attack at Afghan VP candidate’s office kill 20
+Death toll in attack at Afghan political office rises to 20

-KABUL, Afghanistan (AP) - An Afghan official says at least 20 people were killed during a complex attack Sunday against the office of the president’s running mate.
+KABUL, Afghanistan (AP) - The death toll from an attack against the office of the Afghan president’s running mate and a former chief of the intelligence service in Kabul has climbed to at least 20 people, an official said Monday.

-Interior Ministry spokesman Nasrat Rahimi said Monday around 50 other people were wounded in the attack against the Green Trend office in the capital Kabul.
+Interior Ministry spokesman Nasrat Rahimi said that around 50 other people were wounded in Sunday’s attack against the Green Trend party headquarters, which lasted hours and included a gun battle between the security forces and attackers holed up in the building.

-Several gunmen were holed up inside the building for six hours before being killed by security forces, said Rahimi.
+Several gunmen were killed by security forces, Rahimi said.

-The attackers’ potential target, vice-presidential candidate and former intelligence chief Amrullah Saleh, was “evacuated from the building and moved to a safe location,” Rahimi said.
-Some 85 civilians were rescued from inside.
+The attackers’ potential target, vice presidential candidate and former intelligence chief Amrullah Saleh, was “evacuated from the building and moved to a safe location,” Rahimi said.
+Some 85 other civilians were also rescued from inside.

 No one immediately claimed responsibility for the attack, but both Taliban insurgents and the Islamic State group are active in the capital and have carried out attacks there in the past.